-Applications are invited from Monday November 26th, and will be evaluated on a rolling basis until applications close on Sunday December 16th.
+Applications are invited from Monday November 26th, and will be evaluated on a rolling basis until the free hardware kits are gone.
 (Cambridge undergraduates may be able to pick up their Starter Kits before the end of term, otherwise these will be mailed).

 Prizes will be awarded for the best documented use of the Starter Kits and creative development of XOD resources.
 Projects should be documented on the Biomaker platform at Hackster (https://www.hackster.io/biomaker/) by February 3rd, 2019.

 OpenPlant (Cambridge) and the Synthetic Biology SRI: Prof. Jim Haseloff & Alexandra Ting; email@example.com

 OpenPlant (Norwich): Dr Colette Matthewman; firstname.lastname@example.org

 The Biomaker Challenge is sponsored by BBSRC/EPSRC through OpenPlant Synthetic Biology Research Centre (www.openplant.org) and the University of Cambridge Research Policy Committee through the Synthetic Biology Strategic Research Initiative (www.synbio.cam.ac.uk).